 Scheduled builds are a great way to ensure your data is current as of a particular date and time.
 Observable Framework supports automated deploys to set up continuous deployment (or CD).
 Traditional BI tools can achieve the same thing with date filters that remove incomplete time periods, though they still need to load all the data when the dashboard loads.

-Maintain your dashboard and keep it from breaking
+Maintain your dashboard and update data sources

 Not only the data needs to be kept up to date, the dashboard itself might, too!
 Check back with your users to see if they’re still getting value out of it, or if their needs have changed (and track their usage!).
 When people start using something, they often realize that they actually needed something different after all.